JuodaanViinaa/Laboratorio/README.md

 The syntax for the `analysisList` argument of the `Analyzer` object is given next.

 The library contains several functions to extract and summarize data in common ways.
-Specifically, the library can
+Specifically, the library can:
 * Grab a value from a specific cell in the individual .xlsx files given a row and column number (`fetch`).
 * Count all occurrences of a response per trial (`count_resp`).
-* Count all occurrences of a response in a session (`total_count`)
+* Count all occurrences of a response in a session (`total_count`).
-* Count the latencies from the beginning of each trial to the first occurrence of the response of interest (`lat_count`)
+* Count the latencies from the beginning of each trial to the first occurrence of the response of interest (`lat_count`).
-* Count the responses occurred per user-defined time-bin per trial (`resp_dist`)
+* Count the responses occurred per user-defined time-bin per trial (`resp_dist`).

 Most of these functions need the declaration of a special dictionary which relates each subject with a specific column in which its data will be written.
 That is, we may be interested in getting more than one measure from each subject (e.g., lever presses, nosepoke entries, latencies, etc.), and different measures may have different sub-divisions (e.g., there may be four levers, but two nosepokes).
 Thus, if we want to keep each type of response in its own separate sheet, we may need a format that is similar to this for the lever presses: